stommen/tif285/BayesianStatistics/BayesianBasics/BayesianBasics.md

 <!-- !split -->
-## Probability density functions (pdf:s)
+## Probabilities and probability density functions (PDFs)

  * $p(A|B)$ reads “probability of $A$ given $B$”
- * Simplest examples are discrete, but physicists often interested in continuous case, e.g., parameter estimation.
+ * Simplest examples are discrete, but physicists often interested in continuous case, e.g., for parameter estimation.
- * When integrated, continuous pdfs become probabilities $\Rightarrow$ pdfs are NOT dimensionless, even though probabilities are.
+ * When integrated, continuous PDFs become probabilities $\Rightarrow$ PDFs are NOT dimensionless, even though probabilities are.
  * 68%, 95%, etc. intervals can then be computed by integration
  * Certainty about a parameter corresponds to $p(x) = \delta(x-x_0)$